Benjamín

-Benjamín Akoto Asamoah (born 4 January 1994) is a Ghanaian footballer who plays for Saudi club Al-Tuhami as a midfielder.
+Benjamín Akoto Asamoah (born 4 January 1994) is a Ghanaian footballer who plays as a midfielder.

 Club career

 Born in Accra, Benjamín arrived at the youth academy of Atlético Madrid from the Rayo Majadahonda counterpart in 2012.
 After a stint with Atlético Madrid C, he was promoted to the B-team in 2012.
 On 29 May 2015, his contract was extended by the club till June 2017.
 On 3 August 2016, he moved to fellow Spanish club Hospitalet.

 On 6 August 2017, Benjamín joined Cypriot First Division club Doxa where he was assigned the 17 number jersey.

 On 10 January 2025, Benjamín joined Saudi Third Division side Al-Tuhami.